DataDog/datadog-api-client-java/api_docs/v2/UsersApi.md

         String sort = "\"name\""; // String | User attribute to order results by.
 Sort order is ascending by default.
 Sort order is descending if the field is prefixed by a negative sign, for example `sort=-name`.
 Options: `name`, `modified_at`, `user_count`.
         QuerySortOrder sortDir = new QuerySortOrder(); // QuerySortOrder | Direction of sort.
 Options: `asc`, `desc`.
         String filter = "filter_example"; // String | Filter all users by the given string.
 Defaults to no filtering.
         String filterStatus = "filterStatus_example"; // String | Filter on status attribute.
-Comma separated list: Active, Pending, and Disabled.
+Comma separated list, with possible values `Active`, `Pending`, and `Disabled`.
 Defaults to no filtering. try {
             UsersResponse result = api.listUsers()
                 .pageSize(pageSize)